christiangerbig/jungle-swap-client/README.md

 - **Logout:** As a user I can logout from the platform so no one else can modify my information.
 - **My plants page** As a user I can see all the plants I have uploaded.
 - **Create plant:** As a user I can upload my plants.
-- **Plant detail Page:** As a user I can click on a certain plant to go to the detail page.
+- **Plant detail page:** As a user I can click on a certain plant to go to the detail page.
+- **Checkout page:** As a user I can pay for a plant with my credit card
 - **Update plant:** As a user I can update/edit my uploaded plants.
 - **Delete plant:** As a user I can delete my uploaded plants including the pictures at cloudinary and all requests that belong to the plants.
 - **Requests page** As a user I can see all my requests for plants